 Step Three: Prepare for Roasting

 It is best to take the chill off your turkey for 30-60 minutes before roasting the turkey.
 This will help the skin to crisp up AND the turkey to cook evenly.
 Use this time to also preheat your oven.
+I also recommend patting the turkey with paper towels to dry the skin, as that will help the skin to crisp up while the turkey roasts.

 - If you did NOT brine your turkey, now is the time to remove the turkey from the packaging, and remove the bag of giblets, which could be in either the body or neck cavity.
 Remove and discard the plastic pop-up timer as well.
 Place the turkey on the roasting pan breast-side up.